-Professor Song's research topics include developing an empirical model of consumer demand, measuring consumer benefit from technology innovation, modeling/analyzing cooperative R&D in high tech industries, and analyzing pricing strategies for inter-firm product bundling.
-He has published articles in the RAND Journal of Economics, the Journal of Business and Economics Statistics and the International Journal of Industrial Organization.
+Professor Song's research topics include social value of innovation, cooperative R&D in high tech industries, post-merger product repositioning, pharmaceutical pricing, and the economics of media advertising.
+He has published articles in the RAND Journal of Economics, the Journal of Business and Economics Statistics, the International Economic Review, and the International Journal of Industrial Organization.

-Prior to joining the Simon School in 2007, he was a faculty member at Georgia Institute of Technology in Atlanta, Ga., and a visiting scholar at Northwestern University's Kellogg School of Management in the summer of 2005.
+Prior to joining the Simon School in 2007, he was a faculty member at Georgia Institute of Technology in Atlanta, GA, and a visiting scholar at Northwestern University's Kellogg School of Management in the summer of 2005.

-B.A. (highest honor), Economics, Seoul National University, Seoul, Korea M.A., Economics, Harvard University Ph.D., Economics, Harvard University
+BA (highest honor), Economics, Seoul National University, Seoul, Korea MA, Economics, Harvard University PhD, Economics, Harvard University